 Start conversations and ask questions.
 If you really want to engage with your potential customers in a positive way, why not try asking questions (on your posts and theirs, if appropriate), and engaging with their responses?
 This can really help you to start building a relationship with them so that you are top of mind when they think about the products and services that you offer.

-So why not schedule an hour or so a week this Summer (and beyond) for some consistent Social Media Marketing for your small business?
+So why not schedule an hour or so a week in 2023 for some consistent Social Media Marketing for your small business?
 It could really help you to raise your profile online with potential customers.